 There’s an infinite number of ways to divide a market in statistically valid and highly differentiated — but only a few such ways can really help you drive your business forward more effectively than the competition.

-All of Material’s segmentation solutions are bespoke because every brand within a category has slightly different business issues and strengths/weaknesses.
+All of Material’s segmentation soltions are bespoke because every brand within a category has slightly different business issues and strengths/weaknesses.
 A great segmentation solution is the one that fits you like a glove.

 The segments should be differentiated on things that help you identify economically attractive and capturable segments you want to prioritize your marketing or new product development efforts against while also identifying which segments to divert resources away from.